27 December 2016

 It’s all caricatured, of course, and the premise is ridiculous, but it sets the scene for a surprisingly enjoyable comedy.
 Neither of us is particularly keen on slapstick, but the script is clever and there’s some excellent direction as the pairs of sisters manage to cause confusion and avoid meetings by split seconds until the inevitable final realisation that they have met their doubles.
 Yes, much is predictable, but part of the fun was watching for what we knew was going to happen.

 It's not pure fluff; there’s a great deal more to the story.
-Politics, business and relationships with men are all part of this film, which is unusual and original for the 1980s in having businesswomen as the main characters, while most of the men around them are either a bit clueless or somewhat hapless.
+Politics, business and relationships with men are all part of this film.
+It is unusual and original for the 1980s in having businesswomen as the main characters, while most of the men around them are either a bit clueless or somewhat hapless.

 Overall it made a very enjoyable light evening’s viewing that didn’t require any deep thought, and which made us laugh more than once.
 Inevitably it feels quite dated at times without technology everywhere, but that was quite refreshing.